Book-reader/c3-docgen/stdlibref.md

 ```c3
 fn void LinkedBlockingQueue.push(&self, Value value)
 ```

-Get a value from the queue, blocking if there is no element in the queue.
 ```c3
 fn Value LinkedBlockingQueue.poll(&self)
 ```

-Pop an element from the queue, fail is it is empty.
 ```c3
 fn Value?
 LinkedBlockingQueue.pop(&self)
 ```

-Poll with a timeout.
 ```c3
 fn Value?
 LinkedBlockingQueue.poll_timeout(&self, Duration timeout)
 ```